Request Quote » Request Quote »

 3D CAD Model of Kitchen Cabinet 3D CAD Model of Kitchen Cabinet

-A USA-based kitchen cabinet manufacturer sought to improve the accuracy and efficiency of their bidding process for high-end luxury kitchen projects.
-The client required precise quantity takeoffs (QTO) and cost estimations derived from architectural drawings to enhance bid accuracy and competitiveness.
+A US based kitchen cabinet manufacturer was interested in improving the accuracy and efficiency of their estimating and bidding process for high end luxury kitchen projects.
+Their goal was to develop precise quantity takeoffs (QTO) and cost estimating from architectural drawings for them to secure more bids.

 Advanced Design Considerations for Cabinet Shop Drawings

-• Clearly indicate accessibility accommodations in drawings, including pull-out shelves and adjustable counter heights.
+• Show accessibility features in the drawings including pull-out shelves and height adjustable counters.

-• Provide detailed specifications for complex features like in restaurants and bar cabinets and custom inlays for retail store display cabinets.
+• Give specs for more complex features, such as those found in kiosks and bar cabinets in restaurants, or custom inlays in retail store display cabinets.

-Implement a robust revision control system to ensure that everyone is working with the most up-to-date drawings.
-This includes tracking revisions, documenting approvals and managing changes throughout the project lifecycle.
+And to make sure that everyone is working from the most up to date drawings you need to establish a proper revision control system.
+This means monitoring revisions, documenting approvals and managing changes throughout the project completion.

 YouTube video